 It is striking that Topol has little to say about a very different solution, increasingly advocated by clinicians and researchers: large, simple clinical trials that ask important, basic questions (“are anti-depressants doing net good or harm?”), dictated by clinical need rather than the financial interests of pharmaceutical companies, device makers, and other self-interested parties.
 (On this front, Topol’s objectivity is threatened by the many consultant and other roles he plays with the industries he studies; his interactions with these firms constitute a lot of the book’s content.)
 I remain skeptical of Topol’s and others’ faith that the solution to the limitations of existing clinical experimental methods such as the randomized controlled trial—how to translate their findings to real-world conditions and individual variation, or how to evaluate evidence from limited endpoints to ones that matter—will be overcome with analyses of data collected under non-experimental conditions.
 Confounding, selection problems, and other biases run amok, and the very recording of data is subject to impossible-to-disentangle nefarious influences.
 “Those same biases,” Topol acknowledges, “as part of human culture, can become embedded into AI tools.”
 There is also the problem of how much confidence clinicians, patients, and consumers will have in conclusions produced by black-box technologies such as machine learning.

-A soft, unstated determinism lurks in Topol’s hope that AI technologies—sift through as much complex patient data as they may—will lead to significant, actionable medical responses.
+A soft, unstated determinism lurks in Topol’s hope that AI technologies will lead to significant medical responses.

 For all this hope, Topol is highly critical of the hype of existing AI-influenced technologies.
 His chapter “The skinny on deep learning” is one of his best.
 Topol cringes when others use the success of neural networks in gaming to argue this technology will be a “‘game changer’ when it’s applied to purported medical progress.”
 This skepticism falters, however, when it comes to the promise of AI in the near and not-so-near future.
 The book begins with an anecdote about how Topol’s orthopedist missed the diagnosis of a rare problem Topol suffered that should have led to a different type of postoperative care.
 Topol argues that a machine learning analysis of the existing literature and his own personal history could have led to the diagnosis that his orthopedist missed.